 While the main focus of PCC Farmland Trust is permanently protecting agricultural land in Washington State, we also connect landowners and farmers with critical resources.
-The following are links to a few of our commonly-used resources and partner organizations.
+See below for some of our commonly-used resources and referrals to partner organizations.

 For Aspiring Farmers

 If you’re new to farming, or have an interest in exploring whether farming is in your future, consider a farm internship or participating in one of the local farm incubator training programs.
 A good way to know whether farming is for you is to try it out–at least for a summer.

 Viva Farms: Viva Farms helps new farmers get started.
 This “farm incubator” providesland, equipment and infrastructure, education, training and technical assistance (bilingual- Eng/Esp) marketing and distribution support, as well as start-up loans.

 Seattle Tilth Farm Works: is a program of Seattle Tilth, and provides farm business training and support to immigrants, refugees and people with limited financial resources in South King County.
 Seattle Tilth Farm Works (aka United People’s Farm) is located in Auburn, WA.
 Participants attend farm and business trainings, tour neighboring farm operations, and gain hands-on experience growing and harvesting food using organic practices.